hwnss/hwnss/README.md

 - Understand Spanish (Native) and English

-- Funfack: I like kittens and I take drawing as a hobby and as I work I like programming
+- Fun fact: When I was little they stuck a pencil in my eye (my eye is fine XD).

  ## 💫 Repositories: